oliverj96/katy-trail-app/README.md

 > Note: If your computer is using a Ryzen AMD processor and you wish to use an emulator, you must download the Beta version of Android Studio instead which can be found [here](https://developer.android.com/studio/preview).

-If you wish to test the app on iOS, you'll need to install Xcode from the App Store.
+If you wish to test the app on iOS, you'll need to install Xcode from the App Store or from Apple Developer portal.

 ### Installing